gromacs/gromacs/docs/user-guide/faq.rst

    Suitable equilibrated boxes of solvent :ref:`structure files <gmx-structure-files>` can be found in the ``$GMXDIR/share/gromacs/top`` directory.
 That location will be searched by default by :ref:`solvate <gmx solvate>`, for example by using ``-cs spc216.gro`` as an argument.
-   Other solvent boxes can be prepared by the user as described in :ref:`Non-Water Solvation <gmx-solvate-other>` and on the manual page for :ref:`solvate <gmx solvate>`.
+   Other solvent boxes can be prepared by the user as described on the manual page for :ref:`solvate <gmx solvate>` and elsewhere.
    Note that suitable topology files will be needed for the solvent boxes to be useful in :ref:`grompp <gmx grompp>`.
 These are available for some force fields, and may be found in the respective subfolder of ``$GMXDIR/share/gromacs/top``.